UMAprotocol/UMIPs/UMIPs/umip-2.md

 interact with the system in realtime need fast sources of price information.
 In these cases, it can be assumed that the exchange median is accurate enough.

-Here(LINK_TBD) is a refernce implementation for an offchain price feed based on the [CryptoWatch API](https://docs.cryptowat.ch/rest-api/).
+Here(LINK_TBD) is a reference implementation for an offchain price feed based on the [CryptoWatch API](https://docs.cryptowat.ch/rest-api/).
 This feed should be used as a convenient way to query the price in realtime, but should not be used as a canonical source of truth for voters.
 Users are encouraged to build their own offchain price feeds that depend on other sources.